Is Your Teen Abusing Drugs or Alcohol?

 that this behavior is illegal and unsafe and that it must stop immediately.
 If the

-abuse doesn't stop, then it's time to consider seeking professional counseling.
+abuse doesn't stop, then it's time to think about getting professional counseling.